-Ingredients used in the formulation of diets for the mass rearing of Eldana saccharina
+Ingredients used in the formulation of diets for the mass rearing of E. saccharina

 Six of the retrieved literature reported the physical and chemical composition of food materials used for developing diets for mass-rearing of E. saccharina in the laboratory as presented in Tables 4 &5 respectively.
 The first diet developed by Atkinson (1978) used dried crushed sugarcane and glucose as sources of energy for E. saccharina, while ground chickpea was incorporated to meet protein requirements for the insect.
-Other ingredients, such as agar was included in a diet to bind nutrients making them available to insects, and the added food preservatives prevented the diet from oxidation as well as extension of its shelf life [24].
+Other ingredients, such as agar was included in a diet to bind nutrients making them available to insects, and the added food preservatives prevents the diet from oxidation as well as extension of its shelf life [24].
 The other diet formulated by Gillespie (1993) added ferric citrate to the diet mixture and discovered apple pectin as an alternative cheap source of a gelling agent instead of agar (Table 5).
 Walton and Conlong (2016) modified the diet developed by Gillespie (1993) by removing ferric citrate and formaldehyde from the diet composition.
 Ngomane et al. (2017) used a rabbit pellet diet made of Lucerne pellets.
 Moreover, a Minimum Specification diet (MS diet) was developed by Woods et al. (2020) using ingredients as shown in Table 4.
 On the other hand, Ngomane et al. (2022) formulated a similar diet except that sterol was added to the MS diet.
 Ground chickpeas were used in all the developed diets.
 The 5th and 6th diets employed carrageenan as an alternative cheap source of a gelling agent.
 Citric acid and Tri-sodium citrate were used as pH modifiers in all the prepared diets except the first diet while ascorbic acid, sodium propionate, and nipagin were the preferred preservatives and antimicrobial agents.
 The study found that sterol compound was an important ingredient in an insect diet as it stimulated egg hatching, molting and reduced early instars’ mortality [30].
 The authors observed the compound to result in high fertility and fecundity as well as increased larval weight and growth rate.
 Nevertheless, studies investigating the possibility of providing sterol compounds from plant materials such as sunflower seeds and/or sunflower seed cake are limited.
 Crude Fibre was established to be highly required in the diet formulations as it facilitates larval penetration into the diet [33,34].
 Thus, all of the six diets considered the provision of the required fibre amount by the insect through the incorporation of ground chickpeas.
 The food material offers 180-220 g kg-1 fibers content (Bampidis et al., 2009) while the minimum fibers required by the insect is 158.4 g kg-1 (Woods et al., 2020).
 The Ground chickpeas were also confirmed to contain 220 g kg-1 of protein content.
 However, the analysis made on the first three developed diets (Table 4) suggested that the minimum protein required for optimal growth, development and reproduction of the insect was not met [30,31,35].
 Therefore, whole egg powder was included in their formulations.

 Table 4: Physical composition of the diets developed for laboratory rearing of E. saccharina